LearnOnDemandSystems/docs/tms/end-user-student-faqs/class-self-paced/print-completion-certificate.md

+---
+title: "How do I print my completion certificate?"
+isPublished: true
+---

 # How do I print my completion certificate?

 If your class or course assignment has completion certificates and you have the required permissions, you can print your completion certificate from the TMS.